odingol/KrustyKrabs/README.md

 2. Once an idea was selected, the next step was to create a basic wireframe of what we invisioned our webpage to look like.

-3. Break out our larger group into sub groups with specific pages/tasks for each group to reduce the risk of overlap with merge conflicts.
+3. Break out our larger group into sub groups with specific pages/tasks for each group to reduce the risk of overlap with merge conflicts and evenly distribute workloads.

 4. Research APIs that we would like to include on our webpage and determine where we would like them to be presented/how we would like them to be implemented.